Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 \prop{artin-moduli-k} The map $W_\bu \mapsto \supp(\CH^3(W_\bu)))$ gives an $\SL(H)$-equivariant isomorphism

 \eprop

-Dimension vector $(n,2n,n)$ considered here is a special case of the vector $\alpha(r,d,n)$ for $r = d = 0$.
-We also consider a general moduli space of $\tet^0$-semistable $\alpha(r,d,n)$-dimensional representations of $\bpt$ which we call {\sf the Uhlenbeck moduli space} (the reasons behind this choice of a name will become clear later) of sheaves on $\BPt$.
-We denote it
+The dimension vector $(n,2n,n)$ that appears in the above proposition is a special case of the vector $\alpha(r,d,n)$ for $r = d = 0$.
+More generally, for an arbitrary triple $(r,d,n)$, we let

+be the moduli space of $\tet^0$-semistable $\alpha(r,d,n)$-dimensional representations of $\bpt$, to be called the {\sf Uhlenbeck moduli space} of sheaves on $\BPt$ (the reason for this name will become clear later).
+We also consider the {\sf Gieseker moduli space} of sheaves on $\BPt$ defined as: